AaronMahoney/aaron-mahoney-capstone-server/README.md

 ### Sitemap

 Home Page

-About Page (quick blurb with a Newfoundland overview) Famous People Page (musicians, athletes, actors) Places Page (places to see/visit for tourists)
+About Page (quick blurb with a Newfoundland overview)

+Famous People Page (musicians, athletes, actors)

+Places Page (places to see/visit for tourists)

-Sayings Randomizer (click a button, get a Newfie phrase at random) Guidebook (leave comments/feedback)
+Sayings Randomizer (click a button, get a Newfie phrase at random)

+Guidebook (leave comments/feedback)

+Instead of a dedicated photos page I decided to incorporate pictures into the other pages so I get the best of both worlds without the extra work.

 ### Mockups